Ranked! The 17 worst kits of the 2018/19 season

 9. Napoli, home

 Oh, Napoli.
-Previously possessing of one of Italy’s most pleasingly minimalist shirts, the Partenopei have gone too far this time.
-There’s simply way too much going on here: two sponsors, multiple Kappa logos and a graphic print of a panther’s head.
-One question needs answered: why?
+Previously in possession of one of Serie A’s most pleasingly minimalist shirts, the Partenopei have been guilty of overkill this time around.
+There’s simply far too much going on here: two sponsors, multiple Kappa logos and a graphic print of a tiger’s head.
+One question: why?

 8. Getafe, home, away and third

-This is just lazy.
-Rather than draw up individual designs for each of their kits, Getafe decided to use an identical template for all three and just swap the colours, hoping no one will notice.
+Now this is just lazy.
+Instead of drawing up distinct designs for each of their kits, Getafe have decided to use the same template for all three and simply swap around the colours, hoping no one will notice.
 They’re not fooling us.

 7. Manchester United, home

-Who said modern-day super-clubs are too willing to disregard their local roots?
-United’s home top for the new season gives a nod to their original name of Newton Heath Railway Cricket FC by using a graphic of a train track on the front.
+Who said modern-day superclubs are too willing to disregard their local roots?
+United’s home kit for the upcoming campaign features a train track graphic on the front, a nod to their original Newton Heath Railway Cricket FC name.
 A #classytouch, we expect you’ll agree.
-The only problem is that it looks awful.
+The only problem is that it looks terrible.

 6. Milan, away

-We know that Milan spent much of their summer focusing on overturning a ban from European football, but surely they could have produced a better away shirt than this.
-The single black horizontal stripe is bizarre, and spelling Hakan Calhanoglu’s name wrong at the official launch wasn’t great either.
+We understand that much of Milan’s summer has been focused on overturning a ban from European competition, but they surely could have produced a better away kit than this.
+The single black horizontal stripe is bizarre, and misspelling Hakan Calhanoglu’s name at the official launch wasn’t the best move either.

 5. Watford, home

-This isn’t necessarily a bad kit, it’s just not very Watford.
-It looks more like it could be a West Brom away top.
-It’ll take a while for us to get used to this one.
+This isn’t a bad kit per se, it’s just not very Watford; if anything, it looks more like a West Brom away shirt.
+It’s going to take a while for us to get our heads wrapped around this one.

 4. Fiorentina, aways

-The formula is simple: release a home strip in your traditional colours, choose a suitably different alternative kit, and maybe produce a third option for those infrequent occasions where the other two aren’t enough.

-Yet the cocky Viola have torn up the rulebook for the second consecutive year, unveiling no fewer than four (!) away kits – one white, one red, one green, one blue – to represent the four historic districts of Florence.
+The formula is pretty simple: release a home kit featuring your traditional colours, choose a suitably different change strip, and perhaps pick a third option for those rare occasions where the other two won’t suffice.
+Yet cocky Fiorentina have ripped up the rulebook for a second year running, unveiling no fewer than four (!) away kits – one white, one red, one green, one blue – to represent Florence’s four historic districts.
 At least the purple home shirt remains sacred.

 3. Villarreal, third

-The top portion of this shirt is quite slick, with the red dashes on the sleeves and white of the sponsor and manufacturers’ logos complementing the black background.
+The top half of this kit is rather slick, with the red dashes on the sleeves and white of the sponsor and manufacturers’ logos complementing the black base.

-But things fall apart at the bottom, with a perfectly respectable kit soon descending into a mess of dots and lines.
-Stare into the centre of the diamonds for long enough and you may well be hypnotised.
+It falls to pieces at the bottom, though, as a perfectly decent jersey slowly descends into a complete mess of red dots and lines.
+Stare into the centre of the diamonds for long enough and there’s a good chance you’ll be hypnotised.

 2. Bordeaux, away

-Many kits fail because of poor design, while others fail to impress due to a questionable use of colour.
-Unfortunately for Bordeaux, they’ve managed to botch both tests with their alternative strip for the new campaign.
+Most kits fall down because of shoddy design, but others fail to impress simply due to the colours chosen.
+Unfortunately for Bordeaux, they’ve managed to fail both tests with their alternative strip for 2018/19.

 The thin, wobbly-looking vertical lines look like they’ve been drawn on by a toddler with a felt tip pen, and the downward-pointing arrow and sponsor’s scrawl don’t do the shirt any favours either.
-It manages to be made even worse by the decision to choose an extremely pale purple hue on a white background; a combination which is unlikely to catch on.
+It’s somehow made even worse by the choice of an extremely pale purple hue on a white background; a combination which we don’t expect to catch on.

-Reckless is just one step away from bold, and Manchester City’s decision to combine purple and orange is a step too far.
-The graphic print only adds to the messiness, which is a shame given that City released a beautiful claret away kit this time last year.

 1. Tottenham, home and third

-If you think the worst thing about Spurs’ summer was the lack of signings, think again.
-The gradient, fade design at the bottom of the home top is fine until you see the shirt without the shorts.
+If you think the worst thing about Spurs’ summer is the lack of signings, you clearly haven’t seen their new kits.
+The gradient, fade design at the bottom of the home jersey is all well and good until you see the shirt without the shorts.

-The (leaked, unconfirmed) third kit is a puzzling concoction of murky green and turquoise.
-The away shirt isn’t the best either, but it looks like Peru ’78 when lined up alongside its stablemates.
+The (leaked, unconfirmed) third strip is a mystifying muddle of dark green and turquoise.
+The away shirt isn’t the best but looks like Peru ’78 in comparison to its stablemates.

 Get the best features, fun and footballing frolics straight to your inbox every week.